 Summer is here and you are probably thinking: where can you travel after COVID-19 is over in Europe?
 First of all, COVID-19 is not over yet.
 At least not in Europe.
 European countries started carefully opening their borders for international travel and cautiously relaxing lockdown measures.
-Until WHO declares that global pandemic is over, we urge you to follow any recommendations of local authorities, whether you are in your home country or abroad.
+Until WHO declares that the global pandemic is over, we urge you to follow any recommendations of local authorities, whether you are in your home country or abroad.

 Iceland has almost no active cases; as of 10th June, there are 3 active cases only.
-By the time you are reading this, country might be already COVID-19 free!
+By the time you are reading this, the country might be already COVID-19 free!

-Iceland doesn’t need special introduction to our readers, we have covered country in country special, here are trip and hotel offers for Iceland and Reykjavik city spotlight.
+Iceland doesn’t need a special introduction to our readers, we have covered the country in country special, here are trip and hotel offers for Iceland and Reykjavik city spotlight.
 We highly recommend Iceland, although it is more of a winter destination (being on the Arctic Circle).

 Link to Iceland’s COVID-19 info.

 Cyprus is one of the top European summer destinations, together with Greece and Spain.
 COVID or not, it is worth visiting.
-We will prepare country spotlight once we have enough information.
+We will prepare the country spotlight once we have enough information.

 Link to Cyprus’ COVID-19 info.